hhvn/nmapthrottle/README.md

 Description
 -----------
 This Python script scans multiple IP addresses with nmap formatting the output.
+It's basically a wrapper for nmap.

 Based on a list of IP addresses the user populates in a text file, this program performs Nmap udp and syn scans followed by  formatting of results which can more easily be integrated into a penetration test report.
 The nmap scans run in parallel.
 The number of processes still running displays on the screen.
 If a process or two is not completing, get the pid and kill it with: